1981 Mason-Dixon 500: Race report

-David Pearson returns to the tour for the first time the Halpern team shut down after the owner's untimely death to take the wheel of Kennie Childers' #12 Kencoal Mining Oldsmobile.
-The new effort paired two legends of the sport with the Silver Fox driving and Jake Elder acting as crew chief with the pair winning the pole for this race.
-Unfortunately, engine issues started to arise as the weekend progressed so while Pearson led early in the time one a blown engine eventually sent him to the sidelines just after the one-tenth mark.
-The partnership of Pearson and the Childers team ended up being just a one-off effort.
+David Pearson returned to the series for the first time since the Halpern team shut down after the owner's untimely death to take the wheel of Kennie Childers' #12 Kencoal Mining Oldsmobile.
+The new effort paired two legends of the sport with the "Silver Fox" driving and Jake Elder acting as crew chief with the pair winning the pole for this race.
+Pearson led early but a blown engine sent him to the sidelines just after the one-tenth mark.
+The partnership of Pearson and the Childers team ended up being a one-off effort.

-Richard Petty was another contender who fell by the wayside in this one.
-He was running fourth in this race when a rear end failure sent the #43 STP Buick to the sidelines done for a 19th-place finish.
-Elmo comes out of retirement in a one-off for Lake Speed.
-Neil Bonnett was ahead by two laps over the entire field when he failed to finish the race after leading 404 laps; quite possibly the most number of laps led in NASCAR history while getting a DNF.
-In today's NASCAR, it is impossible for someone to finish 20 laps down but in 10th place.
+Richard Petty was another contender who fell by the wayside.
+He was running fourth in this race when a rear end failure sent the #43 STP Buick to the sidelines for a 19th-place finish.
+Elmo Langley came out of retirement in a one-off for Lake Speed.
+Neil Bonnett was ahead by two laps over the field when he failed to finish the race after leading 404 laps; possibly the most number of laps led in NASCAR history while getting a DNF.

-All 32 drivers on the racing grid were American-born males.
-Benny Parsons would acquire a last-place finish on the first lap due to a crash with Dave Marcis.
+All 32 drivers on the racing grid were American-born.
+Benny Parsons would finish last on the first lap due to a crash with Dave Marcis.
 The lowest finishing driver to finish the race was Cecil Gordon; who was 42 laps behind the lead lap.
 The tenth-place driver would finish 20 laps down from the lead lap drivers.
-In today's NASCAR, he would have finished more towards the middle of the pack.
-There was a "communications meltdown" on lap 480 which put the race in jeopardy.
+There was a communication issue on lap 480 which put scorimg of the race in jeopardy.
 Ridley's win was considered controversial because Allison claimed to have "won the race"; according to NASCAR team owner Harry Ranier.